serianon/dsmoa/README.md

+# Deprecation

+This is vastly deprecated now.
+Try using TensorFlow ;)

 # What is DSMoA

 Data-Stream-Mining on Android (DSMoA) is a student-project.
 The goal is to make [Data-Stream-Mining](https://en.wikipedia.org/wiki/Data_stream_mining) available on Android (duh).